 The year 2020 started with Call2All Philippines.
-A strategic national leaders’ collaboration, which included the launching of 80,000 churches to reach the nation of the Philippines through evangelism, discipleship, and church-planting movements.
+A strategic national leaders’ collaboration, which included the beginning phases of collaborating churches across the nation to reach the Philippines together through evangelism, discipleship, and church-planting movements.

 This nationwide movement would be tactically planned for over ten years with the Philippine Council of Evangelical Churches and our international leadership team.
 With this nationwide initiative, we would be able to strategically lay the foundation for equipping and deploying one million Filipinos to the persecuted nations of Asia.
 In the future, the Philippines would act as a strategic missionary hub in fulfilment of the Great Commission.